brief illustration for-Post 6A-Newton-Raphson method

 if the starting point is x0=1, the values of y for x

-The next post is about the Modified-Newton-Raphson method, for which there is a modification of the Newton-Raphson method.
+The next post is about the Modified-Newton-Raphson method, for which the Newton-Raphson method is modified.

 This is a useful link for a numerical analysis calculator.